Reyhankeselek/Lenovo-ideapad-slim-3-15IML05-hackintosh/README.md

 2 if ghostbuster logo appear you can try :

-enable verbose and googling the error message
+enable verbose mode and googling the error message

 try different smbios